 When we think about tech industry commercial triumphs and failures of the past decade, a flood of high profile successes and unforgettable crashes come to mind.
 Apple’s reemergence as a dominant force in consumer technology is arguably the biggest story of the past decade.
-But there have been plenty of other success stories, even in the midst of one of the most harsh economic environments since The Great Depression.
+But there have been plenty of other success stories, even in the midst of one of the harshest economic environments since the Great Depression.
 Google, Amazon, Twitter, Facebook, and Salesforce.com to name just a few.
 And the list goes on and on.

 The lowlights of the past decade were no less spectacular.
 MySpace, Research in Motion, Gateway may be the most notable examples of companywide debacles, but who could forget doomed product forays like HD-DVD, HP’s WebOS tablet, and Microsoft’s Zune?

 And while Ruby on Rails may not be a household name (unless you’re an application developer), the web application framework that dates back to 2004 can certainly take its place alongside Google and Amazon as one of the decade’s top success stories in the tech industry.

 Back in 2005 with the official release of version 1 to the open-source community, few would have guessed that the popularity of David Hansson’s creation, inspired to help free programmers of the repetitive coding required by established enterprise platforms like Java, would soon explode.

 But that’s exactly what happened.
 In 2007 Apple began to bundle Ruby on Rails with its Mac OS X operating system, and overnight Rails was introduced to a wider audience.
 Since 2007 as the Rails community has grown by leaps and bounds, new versions and features have been introduced, with its current version 3.2 released in early 2012.
 Today apps developed on Rails can be found at companies like Amazon, Google, Groupon as well as national and state government agencies.